 We have all heard stories of difficult and even dangerous film shoots before but today’s story tops them all.
-In today’s episode we welcome filmmaker Jon Gustafsson.
+In today’s episode, we welcome filmmaker Jon Gustafsson.
 This filmmaker was in the belly of the beast as they say.
-His documentary Wrath of Gods documents one of the most dangerous and difficult film shoots in modern film history.
+His documentary Wrath of Gods documents one of the most dangerous and difficult films shoots in modern film history.

-I’m also honor to announce that you can watch Wrath of Gods on Indie Film Hustle TV.
+I’m also honored to announce that you can watch Wrath of Gods on the Indie Film Hustle TV.
 Plus you’ll get exclusive bonus materials not available anywhere else.
 If you liked Lost in la Mancha or Burden of Dreams you will probably like this one.

 Enjoy my conversation with Jon Gustafsson.

 I like to welcome to the show, Jon Gustafson.
 How are you doing, john?